Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-2.md

 bite attacks.
 The stormcaller has ranged spells that do lightning or thunder damage.

-The Pack Outcast was among the first of the Gray Wolves to be exiled, since they didn't agree to join the Shadovar right at the start.
+The Pack Outcast PC was among the first of the Gray Wolves to be exiled, since they didn't agree to join the Shadovar right at the start.
 The Forsworn were exiled after that, as the tribe's tactics became more and more violent.
 As the campaign start, dissidents are being executed instead of exiled.
-The Outcast has an easy in with the Forsworn as written, because the group as written will likely recognize the PC as being right all along.
+The Outcast has an easy in with the Forsworn as written, because the group will likely recognize the PC as being right all along.

 The book says the GM is free to make the Forsworn still be evil if they don't want the PCs allying with them, though I probably wouldn't do that.
 It leans too